lisp-mirror/clcon/README.md

 ## Current features
 - REPL for Lisp and Tcl with history
-- Completion, find source, apropos for Lisp and TCl (completion only works in REPL)
+- Completion, find source, apropos for Lisp
+- Limited completion, find source, apropos for Tcl
 - Find in files
 - Debugger, Stepper, Inspector from SWANK
-- Editor with lisp syntax highlight, autoindent, lisp forms navigation
+- Multi-tabbed Editor with lisp syntax highlight, autoindent, lisp forms navigation
 - Compile lisp from IDE, compilation error browser with "jump to source"
 - List definitions in a file for Lisp and Tcl (very primitive version)